-Professional malpractice is the term for the negligence of an attorney, accountant or other professional who fails to provide services in accordance with acceptable standards of practice in that particular profession.
-Furthermore, professional malpractice requires a showing of an economic loss that would not have happened had the professional not been negligent.
+Professional malpractice is the term for the negligence of an attorney, accountant or other non-medical professional who fails to provide services in accordance with acceptable standards of practice in that particular profession.
+For example, an attorney may be liable for damages for legal malpractice due to the failure to file a lawsuit before the statute of limitations expires, or if the attorney misses a deadline resulting in the dismissal of a client’s case.
+In order to prevail on a claim of professional malpractice, you must be able to prove that you sustained an economic loss that would not have occurred in the absence of such professional negligence.

-If you believe that you have incurred an economic loss due to professional negligence, contact the Law Firm of
+If you believe that you have incurred an economic loss due to legal or other professional malpractice, contact the Law Firm of